 Access arrangements are agreed before an assessment.
 They allow candidates with specific needs, such as special educational needs, disabilities or temporary injuries to access the assessment and show what they know and can do without changing the demands of the assessment.
 The intention behind an access arrangement is to meet the particular needs of an individual candidate without affecting the integrity of the assessment.
-Access arrangements are the principal way in which awarding bodies comply with the duty under the Equality Act 2010 to make 'reasonable adjustments'.
+Access arrangements are the principal way in which awarding bodies comply under Equality Act 2010\ make 'reasonable with the dutv the to adjustments'.
 [AA Definitions]